The Shakespeare and Performance tuition rate for the 2015–16 academic year is $750 per semester hour.

 - Tuition-reimbursement programs.
 These are available to employees of cities, counties, states, and private corporations.
 Contact your employer for details.
 See Tuition Reimbursement from Employers.

-- Scholarships and Assistantships, as awarded through the admission process to the Shakespeare and Performance program.
+- Scholarships and assistantships, as awarded through the admission process to the Shakespeare and Performance program.
 Each year the program distributes a good number of merit scholarships in the form of course tuition waivers for three-to-six semester hours.
 These awards are posted on students’ tuition invoices and deducted from the balance due.

-- The Shakespeare and Performance program also hires six graduate assistants each year who receive a tuition waiver for six semester hours of credit plus an annual stipend that is distributed as 12 monthly checks on the 25th of each month, beginning in September.
+- The Shakespeare and Performance program also hires six graduate assistants each year who receive a tuition waiver for up to six semester hours of credit plus an annual stipend that is distributed as 12 monthly checks on the 25th of each month, beginning in September.
 In addition, the program awards several Federal Work-Study positions that require students to work approximately 7.5 hours per week for $8.25/hour.
 All assistants must complete and submit monthly timesheets.

 Methods of Tuition Payment: